Code-Institute-Submissions/Holgate-Engineering/README.md

 It will also aim to supply customers with confidence in the company.
 This is especially important for a business that has previously had no online presence.
 In essence, the website will be a window into workshop and needs to be used to gain customer's confidence and lead to an enquiry or job.

+<h5>Goals for the user</h5>
+-As a personal customer I would like to explore the services offered, check the reputation of the business and their safety procedures and then contact the company.
+-As a business customer I would like to ensure the service I require is available and get a quick and easy quote.
+-As a user of the website I would like to be able to use the website on any type of device and be able to navigate through the website easily on any device.
+-As a user I want to be able to locate contact details easily from any page on the website.

 <h4>Achieving this goal</h4>
 This project has been tailored towards the target audience, with the aims in mind.
 Testimonials have been used to instil confidence in the user.
 Placed on the homepage, these will be one of the first things that are absorbed by the user.
 By using a personal & a business customer testimonial, it will be relatable to both of the target audiences.
 The services page, although laid out in a simple design, provides all of the neccessary information a potential client would need to make an informed decision.
 Also, the grid structure provides easy access to the information.